Publishing an app on Google Play is easy if you know what you’re doing. In this article, we’ll show you how to publish your first app.

-We all love android because of its great UI and feasibility, App on the google play store, but not only that, the app environment it provides and the kind of unique and life-easing apps it has are like a cherry on the cake.
+We all love android because of its great UI and feasibility, App on the google play store, but not only that, the app environment it provides, and the kind of unique and life-easing apps it has been like a cherry on the cake.

 As of the third quarter of 2020, the Publishing an App on Google Play has around 2.87 million apps on it.

 The number is mind-boggling and the most when compared to its rivals.
-Some with great features and UI and others with the worst UI experience and buggy algos.
+Some with great features and UI and others with the worst UI experience and buggy also.

 Publishing an App on Google Play Store